Tag Archive | Lake Lure Flowering Bridge

 A pair of painted gourds.

-On a quest for pictures of fall foliage in the foothills and lower elevation mountains of western North Carolina, I was reminded instead of the consequences of recent storms: broken limbs, toppled trees, and some rock slides…but no photo ops of fiery maples or golden hickories.
+On a quest for pictures of fall foliage in the foothills and lower elevation mountains of western North Carolina, I was reminded instead of the consequences of recent storms: broken limbs, toppled trees, and some rockslides…but no photo ops of fiery maples or golden hickories.
 The power of nature!

 Today’s trip to the Lake Lure Flowering Bridge presented a few new subjects…